So you want to sharpen your own knives/tools?

 Of course, the only thing you really need to sharpen a blade is a rock.
 And the traditional bench stone is just a fancy rock.
 Unlike the systems shown above, a bench stone takes a LOT of skill and many hours of practice to master.
 Not for the faint-hearted, but you'll really learn about how to shape an edge if you're willing to put in the time and effort to learn.
 Of course, a stone will only sharpen steels that are softer than the stone itself, which means that all ceramic blades and some modern super-hard steels can't be sharpened on a stone.

-These are the best guided sharpening systems available, in my opinion: The Wicked Edge, Lansky and Gatco systems, all of which have a guide designed to help you maintain the proper angle on the blade as you sharpen it.
+These are the best guided sharpening systems available, in my opinion: The KME, Wicked Edge, and Lansky systems, all of which have a guide designed to help you maintain the proper angle on the blade as you sharpen it.
 They are more expensive, but don't require as much skill to use.

 Harder than steel or ceramic